snafis/TIL/05-slick/README.md

 Slick 3: Functional Relational Mapping for Mere Mortals Part 2: Querying data
 ----

-Last week we learnt the [basics of Slick](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/04-slick) library.
+Last week we learnt the [basics of Slick](https://github.com/snafis/TIL/tree/master/04-slick) library.
 We started with a general introduction of Slick, then covered how to define a table definition, custom mappers, and perform insert queries.
 Today, we will learn how to perform `select` queries with Slick.
 Slick allows you to work with database tables in the same way as you work with Scala collections.
 This means that you can use methods like `map`, `filter`, `sort`, etc. to process data in your table.

-> **In case you are new to Slick, please first read [part 1 of Slick tutorial](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/04-slick).
-This blog is part of my year long blog series [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)**
+> **In case you are new to Slick, please first read [part 1 of Slick tutorial](https://github.com/snafis/TIL/tree/master/04-slick).

 ## Github repository